ckevar/ErikaOS-RealTime-watch/README.md

 ``` bash
 $ nano usr.mk
 ```
-in the first line you should something like
+in the first line you should see omething like

 ``` make
 GNU_ARM_ROOT = $(HOME)/Apps/gcc-arm-none-eabi-9-2019-q4-major
 ```
-save it and add _usr.mk_ inside _makefile_,
+change it with your gcc compiler location, save it and add _usr.mk_ inside _makefile_ as follows:

 ``` bash
 $ nano makefile